The Henry B. Linford Award for Distinguished Teaching was established in 1981 for excellence in teaching in subject areas of interest to the Society.

-The recipient will be distinguished teaching excellence in subject areas of interest to the Society.
+The recipient will be distinguished for teaching excellence in subject areas of interest to the Society.
 The recipient does not need to be a member of The Electrochemical Society.

-The award consists of a silver medal and a plaque that contains a bronze replica, both bearing the recipient’s name, the sum of $2,500 US, complimentary meeting registration for award recipient and companion, a dinner held in recipient’s honor during the designated meeting, and Life Membership in The Society.
+The award consists of a silver medal and a plaque that contains a bronze replica, both bearing the recipient’s name, the sum of US $2,500, complimentary meeting registration for award recipient and companion, a dinner held in recipient’s honor during the designated meeting, and Life Membership in The Society.
 The recipient will receive the award in person at the designated Society meeting and deliver a general address on a subject related to the contributions for which the award is being presented.

 About Henry B. Linford